 This document is aimed at users with a basic understanding of Linux, virtualization solutions and some familiarity in partitioning and configuring disks.
 It details the process for migrating a physical machine into a VMware virtualized environment.
-The process can easily be adapted to apply to other virtualization products such as Xen, Citrix XenServer, VirtualBox and KVM/QEMU as well as to other machines with different hardware components.
+The process can easily be adapted to apply to other virtualization products such as Xen, Citrix XenServer, VirtualBox and KVM/QEMU as well as to other physical machines with different hardware components.

-Migrations of HP hardware utilizing the SmartArray controller will also be mentioned.
+Migrations from HP hardware utilizing the SmartArray controller, such as ProLiant servers, will also be mentioned.
 This is to ensure the reader is aware of a current bug in MondoRescue and how to work around it.